graalvm/vscode-extensions/micronaut/README.md

 # Micronaut Visual Studio Code Extension <!-- omit in toc -->

 The Micronaut extension for Visual Studio Code (VS Code) provides the basic support for developing applications based on the [Micronaut Framework](https://micronaut.io/).
 The extension is Technology Preview.

-Besides, it enables the [Micronaut Launch](https://micronaut.io/launch/) application that allows you to create Micronaut projects through an interface inside VS Code, in addition to using the console CLI.
+The extension also enables the [Micronaut Launch](https://micronaut.io/launch/) application that allows you to create Micronaut projects through an interface inside VS Code, in addition to using the console CLI.
 Optionally, if a user provides a path to the Micronaut CLI installation, the option to create a project using the `mn` executable is also provided.

 In combination with the [GraalVM Extension](https://marketplace.visualstudio.com/items?itemName=oracle-labs-graalvm.graalvm), you can run Micronaut projects on GraalVM, and debug them directly from the VS Code development environment with different debugging protocols enabled with the extension.

-The Micronaut extension was also developed to help developers build native images right from the VS Code console.
+The Micronaut extension was also developed to help developers build native executables right from the VS Code console.

 #### Table of contents  <!-- omit in toc -->
 - [Installation and Setup](#installation-and-setup)